 Characters become eventually aware of Rolf asking the same questions as they do.
 He introduces himself as a collector of exotic weaponry.
 He explains he had contacted Draco to buy his weapons, but he has disappeared.
 Rolf offers to buy the prototypes for very high sum.
 He as well offers the characters to help them in their investigation.
 Rolf suspects Techmancers are behind the disappearance and would prefer to use the characters as meat shields, in case they come back.

 Eventually investigation leads them to Angela.
 If the characters are not co-operating with Rolf, he will shadow them instead.
 Angela saw Draco the evening before the disappearance.
 He had seen something – not someone – skulking near the workshop.
 Angela insisted on him hiring guards, but Draco downplayed the entire thing.
 Angela admits Draco left a blueprint for safekeeping with her that night.
-Rolf is willing to play a lot for the blueprint – or he will simply steal it.
+Rolf is willing to pay a lot for the blueprint – or he will simply steal it.

 If the characters sell the prototypes and the blueprint to Rolf, he will happily leave with them.
 As he gets on his way, a man in black – Antonio – slips after him.
 There is a flash of greenish light and a strange, piercing scream.
 The characters find Rolf dead, terribly maimed and the items gone.
 Pursuing the man in black leads them to a dead end, while the agent has mysteriously disappeared.
 (Using chameleon suit or some other advanced gadgets.)
 If Rolf isn’t sold the prototypes and the blueprint, he will try to acquire them through underhanded means.
 He prefers theft, but will hire ruffians for violence if necessary.
 Should he succeed, end result is the same – Antonio gets him and claims the items.

 Should the characters keep the items successfully, Antonio will confront them.
 He will first approach peacefully, with cryptic warnings.
 He tells they are playing with forces they don’t understand, but he can still save them.
-Antonio offers a few kilograms of pure Omnium and some interesting gadget in exchange for the guns and the blueprints.
+Antonio offers a few kilograms of pure Omnium and some interesting gadgets in exchange for the guns and the blueprints.
 If asked about Draco, he claims he has been “recruited for the good of us all”.
 If pressed, he promises to take Angela to him.
 Should the characters refuse, Antonio will be back later, with reinforcements.
 He prefers stealing the items without casualties, unless the characters seem capable of reproducing them.
 In that case, they must be eliminated.

 Follow-up of the scenario might include Techmancers and/or the Guild Alliance hunting the characters, or the characters seeking Draco and Ivar following some obscure clues